ben1605/Soccer-match-outcome-prediction/Hello! (2).md

 ![enter image description here](https://lh3.googleusercontent.com/-XAFqzdL7IYU/WiR-wtpMhnI/AAAAAAAABio/spzguQcpyscqsgPR2-3FFfNKhzO06QZTwCLcBGAs/s500/Screen+Shot+2017-12-03+at+5.46.08+PM.png "Screen Shot 2017-12-03 at 5.46.08 PM.png")

 Then we use proximal subgradient descent to solve the problem.
-As a result, we were able to get a 63.19% accuracy for our prediction of the first column of psi y and 72.97% accuracy for our prediction of the second column.
-However when we combine the two column, the accuracy dropped down to 41.49%.
+As a result, we were able to get a 62.67% accuracy for our prediction of the first column of $$/psi \psi y$$ and 70.47% accuracy for our prediction of the second column.
+When we combine the two columns, the accuracy dropped down to 41.40%.

 ### 3.3 Decision Tree (Random Forest)